UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC10.md

 >SPAC Analytics is the leading provider of SPAC data and research to portfolio managers and investment banks since 2007.

 These underlying assets are traded on the NYSE and NASDAQ, but reliable sources of quotations are either paid or provide data with a delay.<br>
-We suggest using the [MarketStack](https://marketstack.com/) API as the main source of quotes, which has both free and paid tariff plans, and also provides historical price data.
+We suggest using the ["Stock Data  – Rapidapi.com"](https://rapidapi.com/principalapis/api/stock-data-yahoo-finance-alternative/) API as the main source of quotes, which has both free and paid tariff plans, and also provides historical price data.

 >Back in early 2018, MarketStack was initially presented under a different name with the aim of providing a free and cost-effective market data alternative to Yahoo Finance.
 In the course of the years, MarketStack REST API has become one of the most popular one-stop shop solutions for real-time, intraday and historical stock data, supporting a total of 170,000+ stock tickers from 70 global stock exchanges, including NASDAQ, Australian Stock Exchange, London Stock Exchange, and many more.